 Standing on a beach in Costa Rica, I felt it.
 Creation suddenly embraced me and told me it loved me.
 The sun loved me, the ocean loved me, the sand, the trees, the wind.
 And I loved it, too.
 My burdens of guilt, doubt, fear, and low self-worth vanished.
 I was filled with a sense of being intimately connected with all life.
 I was a part of everything else, and everything else was a part of me.
 It was the most serene, blissful moment of my whole life.

-I know that it is possible to look upon something we consider ugly and recognize its value.
-To see that it, like beauty, is exquisite and necessary.
-Everything we know in life, we know by its opposite.
-Joy is all the sweeter when it arises out of pain.
-Perhaps when we can start to approach life and our connectedness with other people this way, we are the ones that change.
+I can look upon ugliness and recognize its value…sometimes, and I see that like beauty, it is exquisite and necessary.
+Everything we know in life, we know by its opposite: joy is all the sweeter when it arises out of pain.
+When we can approach our lives with this in mind, we’re the ones that change.